xocekim/blog/_posts/2023-08-24-scaleway-debian-ipv6-only-dns-over-tls.markdown

    use-dns: false
  ...
 ```

-# now set systemd-resolved to use specific DNS server for all interfaces
+Now set systemd-resolved to use specific DNS server for all interfaces
-## here I am using a public DNS64+NAT64 resolver from nat64.dk - you can find more at https://nat64.net/public-providers
+Here I am using a public DNS64+NAT64 resolver from [nat64.dk](https://nat64.dk) - you can find more at [](https://nat64.net/public-providers)
 ```shell
 vim /etc/systemd/resolved.conf
 ```